Repeat or revenge: Alabama vs. Georgia, again, for CFP title

 MIAMI GARDENS, Fla.
 (AP) — Alabama has a chance to repeat.
 Georgia has a chance for revenge.

-The rematch is set, and it’ll decide the College Football Playoff national championship.
-After a pair of easy wins in the semifinals on Friday night, the Crimson Tide and the Bulldogs — the only two teams to be ranked No. 1 in the AP Top 25 this season — will meet again to decide the title Jan.
+The rematch is set, and it will decide the College Football Playoff national championship.
+After a pair of easy wins in the semifinals on Friday night, the Crimson Tide and the Bulldogs — the only two teams to be ranked No. 1 in the AP Top 25 this season — will meet again to decide the title on Jan.
 10 in Indianapolis.

 This matchup comes after Alabama — big underdogs entering that game — had little trouble in what became a 41-24 win over Georgia in the SEC championship game back on Dec.
 4, costing the Bulldogs a chance at an undefeated season and giving the defending national champion Crimson Tide a trip back into the playoff mix.